-Working closely with faculty members who are respected professionals in athletic training, Plymouth State’s graduate athletic training programs provide students like you with opportunities to excel.
-If your goal is to become a BOC certified athletic trainer, or if you’re already BOC certified and want further training in teaching athletic training, Plymouth State’s entry-level or advanced athletic training programs will help you reach your goals.
+Working closely with faculty members who are respected professionals in athletic training, Plymouth State’s graduate programs provide students like you with opportunities to excel.
+If your goal is to become a BOC certified athletic trainer, or if you’re already BOC certified and want further training in teaching athletic training, Plymouth State’s Professional Program or Post-Professional in Higher Education athletic training programs will help you reach your goals.

 Choose from one of two athletic training concentrations to determine your coursework:

 Plymouth State is an NCAA Division III school with 24 varsity athletic teams, including men’s and women’s lacrosse, soccer, basketball, skiing, and ice hockey; as well as men’s football.
 More than 700 student athletes participate in team sports each year.
 The Physical Education Center has 33-acres of the best playing and practice fields in Division III, in addition to a three-court gymnasium, an Olympic-sized swimming pool, a wrestling room, tennis courts, and the Vailas Performance Center.
 The University’s 860-seat ice arena, serves as a teaching facility for instruction and research in ice activities and a home for the varsity men’s and women’s ice hockey teams.
 In Fall 2015, ALLWell North opened.
 The 107,600-square-foot complex includes a large-scale multi-use space and provides students with modern athletics and recreational facilities, including a full-size track and indoor tennis courts.